-[18] defined a cryptosystem based on residuosity classes, which expresses this property.
-[6] demonstrates an honest-verifier zero-knowledge proof for proving a given value is 0.
+There exist honest-verifier zero-knowledge proofs for proving a given value is 0 [6, Section 5.2].
 Hence, clearly, proving a summation a + b = v can be performed by proving v - a - b = 0 in an additive homomorphic cryptosystem.